 We had discussed just building our own from scratch and one day my husband comes back with the supplies from Home Depot and boom!
 He was ready to get started :).

 So when it was all said and done we spent roughly $400 on materials and it took about 2 days.
 My husband did most of it by himself and two of those days were weekends so he spent probably 2 almost full days on the project and then a few hours after work on it.
+Execute your DIY projects properly with professional tools from Mitre 10 Catalogue sales.
 At least $100 of the budget was sun shades so if you don’t need those, your project will be cheaper.

 This project is one of those that seems more complicated or difficult then it really is and doesn’t require tons of fancy tools or special skills.